 Bridges to Freedom

-Re-entry Design| Inclusive Design| UI/UX | 2023
+Re-entry Design| Inclusive Design | UI/UX | 2023

 Overview

-The Problem: Past Incarcerated Individuals Need More Assistance to Transition Back into Their Community
+Past Incarcerated Individuals Need More Assistance to Transition Back into Their Community

-Current issue: Past incarcerated individuals face many problems re-entering society; between fewer job opportunities and the ever-changing outside world, they face a greater separation from society.
+Past incarcerated individuals face many problems re-entering society; between fewer job opportunities and the ever-changing outside world, they face a greater separation from society.

-Challenges facing re-entry into workforce and community:
+Challenges facing re-entry into the workforce and community:

-1. The “box rule”: limits finding employment
+The “box rule”: limits finding employment

-My Mission: To Provide Past Incarcerated Individuals with Necessary Recommendations to Re-entry
+To Provide Past Incarcerated Individuals with Necessary Recommendations to Re-entry

-As a design consultant, I sought to collaborate with Unheard Voice Outreach, drawn to their mission of aiding the reintegration of previously incarcerated individuals in Tennessee to successfully transition back into the civic, economic, and technological community
+As a design consultant, I sought to collaborate with Unheard Voices Outreach, drawn to their mission of aiding the reintegration of previously incarcerated individuals in Tennessee to successfully transition back into the civic, economic, and technological community

 After user research and many rounds of iteration, I created a platform combined with Unheard Voices Outreach’s resources that provide past incarcerated individuals with: